File for guardianship of an incapacitated person

 The Probate and Family Court may appoint a guardian to make some or all decisions for an incapacitated person.
 The person asking to be named guardian is called the petitioner, and the person believed to be incapacitated is called the respondent.
-To request to become a guardian for an incapacitated person, you'll first need to determine the type of guardianship you wish to file for: plenary or limited.
-More information about these types of guardianship can be found on the responsibilities of a guardian of an incapacitated person page.
+To request to become a guardian for an incapacitated person, you'll first need to determine the type of guardianship you want to file for: plenary (complete) or limited.
+You can learn more about the types of guardianship on the responsibilities of a guardian of an incapacitated person page.

 Next, you'll need to file these forms:

 Depending on the circumstances, you may also need: